 1) KEEP HORSES FROM BEING SHOWN PUBLICLY UNTIL THEY ARE SEVEN YEARS OLD, EXCEPT IN HAND. ( the public deserves to see the best in any sport that it is watching.)

 2) RECOGNIZING THAT WILD HORSES ARE INDIGENOUS TO THIS CONTINENT, GIVES THEM PROTECTED STATUS WHICH ALLOWS THEM TO LIVE FREELY ON GOVERNMENT LANDS.
 (The Native America Indians on the West Coast had developed the Appalosa Breed found only in America long before the Humans came to America and until not to long ago they became popular and have been sold over Seas.
 So they were here before the Humans came to America and are Eligible for Indigenous Status.
 No Creature wants to be born into Slavery to be eating.

 The Government currently removes Horses from Our Grass Lands and allows them to be replaced with Cattle and Sheep in return for a monthly fee from Cattle and Sheep Owners.
 Their were 2 million Horses wild and roaming the US Grasslands now there are 28,000.
 Horses and 12 Million Cattle and 8 Million Sheep and the BLM says there is a over pouplation of Horses?

 The Approperations Subcommitte that funds the Bureau of Land Management placed a measure in a 3000-page year end spending Bill.
 The measure removed from Federal Law a long standing Bill that stated that no wild free roaming Horse or Ass could be sold or transferred for Slaughter into commercial products in this country.

 A Horseman for sixty some years, Tom is now working to educate the public about these issues so support may grow to establish more Humane Practices.

-The Horses at Looked Over Farms, have trained for jumping and have started to compete in the Show Ring visit: http://www.freehorse.mysite.com//
+The Horses at Looked Over Farms, have been trained for jumping and have started to compete in the Show Ring visit: http://www.freehorse.mysite.com//